 Most of the time you can pull in data directly from the data source through a custom report or a dataset.
-However, sometimes the amount of data might be too large to easily or quickly create or update metrics without running into errors.
+However, sometimes the amount of data might be too large to quickly create or update metrics without running into errors.
 To help alleviate this issue when you are working with large reports, you can create a stored report.

 There’s no one standard time that you will need to use stored reports.
 A lot of it will depend on the data source and your business, but here are some common times you will want to create a stored report: